Skip to main content

 Employees can check their Employee Provident Fund (EPF) balance using any of the following methods:

-- EPFO Portal: Log in to the EPFO member portal with your UAN and password to view your balance under the member ID.
+• EPFO Portal: Log in to the official EPFO member passbook portal using your UAN and password.
+After login, you can view and download your updated passbook and check your EPF balance linked with your member ID.

 The Role of EPFO: Guardians of Social Security

-The Employees' Provident Fund Organisation (EPFO) operates as a statutory authority under the jurisdiction of the Ministry of Labour and Employment, Government of India.
-It oversees the regulation and management of provident funds, pension schemes, and insurance schemes for the workforce.
-The organisation's primary objectives include:
+The Employees’ Provident Fund Organisation (EPFO) is a legal organization that works under the Ministry of Labour and Employment, Government of India.
+It manages provident fund, pension, and insurance schemes for employees in the organized sector.
+The organisation’s key objectives include:

 Steps to Activate UAN on the EPFO Portal